GustaDNS/Libft/README.md

 This project was graded <strong>125/100</strong>.

 ## 📒 **About**
 This project is all about writing down a useful set of functions to later on be used on future projects.
-All the code was implemented by me and based on the version of the subject available from the moment of the kickoff here in Porto, <strong>2<sup>nd</sup> November 2022</strong>.
+All the code was implemented by me and based on the version of the subject available from the moment of the kickoff here in Porto, <strong>9<sup>th</sup> April 2024</strong>.

 ## 🔧 **Implementation**
 <table>